Create a Website Account - Manage notification subscriptions, save form progress and more.

 Victoria Free Presser has lived on Battle Hill since 1981; her two sons graduated from the White Plains Public Schools.
 She has an undergraduate degree from Brandeis University and a Master’s degree from the Columbia University Graduate School of Journalism.

-Ms. Presser has been in non-profit and governmental public information for over 40 years, assisting a variety of organizations and constituencies, including the Westchester County Office for the Aging, Westchester Children’s Association, GLSEN, Westchester Symphony Orchestra, the Center for Healthcare Education and Research at Pace University, and the Bronx Borough President’s Office.
+Ms. Presser has pursued a successful career in nonprofit and governmental public information for over 45 years, assisting a variety of organizations and constituencies, including the Westchester County Office for the Aging, Westchester Children’s Association, GLSEN, Westchester Symphony Orchestra, the Center for Healthcare Education and Research at Pace University, and the Bronx Borough President’s Office.

 Ms. Presser is a member of Bet Am Shalom Synagogue in White Plains, and served as its president during the time it suffered a devastating fire in 2003.
 She is an active member of the Battle Hill Association; helped found the Friends of White Plains Youth Bureau and served on its Board for four years; and advised the Friends of White Plains Public Schools on rebranding and outreach.
 While living in the Bronx, she served on Bronx Community Planning Board 7.